q-viper/q-viper.github.io/_posts/2020-08-11-drawing-simple-geometrical-shapes-on-python-using-numpy-and-visualize-it-with-matplotlib.md

 # Making Simple Geometrical Shapes on Python using NumPy and Matplotlib
-Now on this series of task i am going to tackle some of interesting image processing concepts from scratch using Python and then will compare it with popular OpenCV framework.
-Last time i did Convolution operation from Scratch and RGB to GrayScale conversion, etc. Now is the time to draw circle, rectangle, ellipse and get the flashback of childhood.
-I am highly inspired by the book named <b>Image Operators: Image Processing in Python by Jason M. Kinser.</b> In fact i am going to use some simple geometrical concepts to draw these basic shapes using only NumPy and Matplotlib.
+Now on this series of task I am going to tackle some of interesting image processing concepts from scratch using Python and then will compare it with popular OpenCV framework.
+Last time I did Convolution operation from Scratch and RGB to GrayScale conversion, etc. Now is the time to draw circle, rectangle, ellipse and get the flashback of childhood.
+I am highly inspired by the book named <b>Image Operators: Image Processing in Python by Jason M. Kinser.</b> In fact I am going to use some simple geometrical concepts to draw these basic shapes using only NumPy and Matplotlib.

-Also i have to mention the awesome book named <b> The Journey of X: A Guided Tour of Mathematics by Steven Strogatz.</b> Author really have a great way of describing the mathematical terms and i have learned lot of concepts on Mathematics from there.
+Also I have to mention the awesome book named <b> The Journey of X: A Guided Tour of Mathematics by Steven Strogatz.</b> Author really have a great way of describing the mathematical terms and I have learned lot of concepts on Mathematics from there.
 And author also introduced to the awesome book named <b>The House Keeper and the Professor</b>.

-The method i am including here will be added to the previous Image Processing Class (which is also given below) i have used to do Convolution and Colorspace changes.
+The method I am including here will be added to the previous Image Processing Class (which is also given below) I have used to do Convolution and Colorspace changes.
 So it will be helpful to view that one also.
 * [Writing a Image Processing Class from Scratch on Python]({{site.url}}/2020/05/30/image-processing-class-from-scratch-on-python/)

-## What will i do here?
+## What will I do here?
-* Using primary grade mathematics, i will create a simple methods to draw/create a simple geometric shapes and compare them with OpenCV's own methods.
+* Using primary grade mathematics, I will create a simple methods to draw/create a simple geometric shapes and compare them with OpenCV's own methods.

 ```python